ait-testbed/attackmate/docs/source/playbook/commands/index.rst

    .. note::

-      The command in background-mode will not change global variables like RESULT_STDOUT or RESULT_CODE.
+      The command in background-mode will change global variables like RESULT_STDOUT to "Command started in Background" and RESULT_CODE to 0.

 .. confval:: kill_on_exit